nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 called `eyre`, and that one is like taking a slightly different approach to anyhow, and it's also a really cool experiment.
-And I saw recently, there's also an experiment to get `eyre` to use this new `track_caller` feature where it will track every time you use the question-mark operator-- track the location of where that question mark happened, so that you actually get a full chain of where this error came from, rather than having to manually annotate things with like `.context`, for example, if you're familiar with how this
+And I saw recently, there's also an experiment to get `eyre` to use this new `track_caller` feature where it will track every time you use the question-mark operator— track the location of where that question mark happened, so that you actually get a full chain of where this error came from, rather than having to manually annotate things with like `.context`, for example, if you're familiar with how this